codifieddev/kalpzero-enterprise/README.md

 - explicit host form: `postgresql+psycopg://YOUR_LOCAL_USER@localhost:5432/kalpzero_enterprise`
 - tolerated: `postgresql://...` and `postgres://...` are auto-normalized by the API

-If you want full local infra on this machine without Docker, install the services with Homebrew:
+If you want full local infra without Docker, install the services with Homebrew:

 ```bash